sopier/djangobook-Updated-to-1.8/third-edition/chapter_04.rst

       Apply all migrations: books
     Running migrations:
       Rendering model states...
 DONE

+      # ...

       Applying books.0001_initial...
 OK

+      # ...

+In case you were wondering what all the extras are (commented out above), the first time you run migrate, Django will also create all the system tables that Django needs for the inbuilt apps.

 Migrations are Django's way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.
 They're designed to be mostly automatic, however there are some caveats.
 For more